PlatzKiecker/platzkiecker/README.md

 To use the application, follow these steps:

-1. Open your web browser and navigate to `http://localhost:80`
+1. Open your web browser and navigate to `http://localhost:80` or `http://localhost:443`

-## Usage
+2. If you use the "docker-compose.full.yml" the frontend is reachable at `http://localhost:3000`

-Explain how to use the project, including code examples and any necessary command-line interface (CLI) commands.
+    - We do deploy our frontend as a static site in a DCN.

 ## Configuration

-Explain how the configuration works, including any configuration files and how users can customize settings.
+Configuring the application is mainly achieved by manipulationg the ENV variables.

 ## Components

-List and describe the scripts or Components included in the project.
+Components and functions are documented in our "Docs" repository.

 ## Contributing

-Provide guidelines for contributing to the project, including how to report issues, submit pull requests, and contribute code.
+If you plan on contributing to this project, feel free to contact us.

 ## License